Recruitment and Placements Privacy Notice

 If you have any questions or concerns about how your personal data is being used, or to progress any of your rights, please contact our Data Protection Manager:

 Email: data Protection@jncc.gov.uk

 Address: Data Protection Manager, Joint Nature Conservation Committee, Monkstone House, City Road, Peterborough, Cambridgeshire, PE1 1JY

-The Data Protection Officer responsible for monitoring that JNCC is meeting the requirements of Data Protection legislation is:
+The contact details for the Data Protection Officer responsible for monitoring that JNCC is meeting the requirements of Data Protection legislation are as follows:

 Address: Defra Group Data Protection Officer, Department for Environment, Food and Rural Affairs, SW Quarter, 2nd floor, Seacole Block, 2 Marsham Street, London SW1P 4DF.

 If you have any concerns about how your data is being used, we will endeavour to answer any questions you have.
 You have the right to lodge a complaint with the Information Commissioner’s Office.
 You also have the right to an effective judicial remedy against decisions of the Information Commissioner’s Office, or against JNCC.